cesar-younes/Packer-AzureARM/windows-server/README.md

 # Builder
+This document breaks down the different parts of the basic template and explains what the different parts are doing.
+If you just want to try out the template go to the [how to build it section](#how-to-build-it).

 Packer on Azure has 2 options for building images, `azure-arm` and `azure-chroot`.
 The simpler one to use is `azure-arm` so we start the builder section by specifying that.
 Note that I use the word section throughout this write-up but it is only a logical division and everything under [Builder](#builder) is all included in one section in json.
 ```json
 "type": "azure-arm",